Antisocial behaviour

 These include:

-• Rowdy or Inconsiderate Behaviour: Nuisance behaviour in a public place or a place to which the public have access, such as private clubs.
+- Rowdy or Inconsiderate Behaviour: Nuisance behaviour in a public place or a place to which the public has access, such as private clubs.
 This does not include domestic-based behaviour.

-• Littering or Drugs Paraphernalia: Fly posting and discarding litter, rubbish or drugs paraphernalia in any public place.
+- Littering or Drug Paraphernalia: Fly posting and discarding litter, rubbish, or drug paraphernalia in any public place.

-• Prostitution-Related Activity: Any activity involving prostitution and potentially activities in and around a brothel that impact on local residents.
+- Prostitution-Related Activity: Any activity involving prostitution and potential activities in and around a brothel that impact local residents.

-• Begging: Anyone begging in a public place, or encouraging a child to do so, without a license.
+- Begging: Begging in a public place or encouraging a child to do so without a licence.
 Unlicensed ticket sellers at or near public transport hubs may also fall into this category.

-You can report any of these to your Housing Officer or Scheme Staff, or to our Out of Hours Respect Line on 080 0075 6699.
+You can report any of these to your Housing Officer or Scheme Staff, or to our Service Hub.
 In many cases the best course of action is to call the police while the ASB is occurring.

 The Police will be able to make a report to your Housing Officer or Scheme staff which will aid if any further action needs to be taken.